TUC117/counting-unique-people/README.md

 This is the repo containing the code for **IE 643 Deep Learning - Theory and Practice Course Project**.

+Detect, Track and Count unique people or characters in a movie clip

 ### Team Name - Pixel Pioneers
 ##### Member 1 : Trasula Umesh Karthikeya - 22B0913
 ##### Member 2 : Mariyala Venkata Sai Mukhesh - 22B0972